lhcb/starterkit-lessons/00-prerequisites.md

 3. Check that XForwarding works by running `xeyes` on lxplus.
 A set of eyes following your mouse should appear on your screen.
 Press `Ctrl-C` to exit.
 4. Try and login to `lhcbstarterkit4.cern.ch` from an lxplus node.
+If this does not work please email `thead@cern.ch` with your lxplus username (Find out your lxplus username by running `whoami` on lxplus).
+4. On `lhcbstarterkit4.cern.ch` run:

+   - `ipython --version` which should print `3.0.0`
+   - `git --version` which should print `git version 2.4.1`

+   If either of the above do not work please email `thead@cern.ch`